bangbay/wp-user-avatar/readme.txt

 get_wp_user_avatar() will also fall back to get_avatar() if no WP User Avatar image is set.
 For this to work, "Show Avatars" must be checked in your Discussion settings.

 == Screenshots ==
+1. See thumbnails of WP User Avatar in the Users section.
+2. WP User Avatar adds a field to your profile in edit mode.

 == Changelog ==